cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 This does not work on Windows Home, and you need to upgrade to Windows Pro, Edu, or some other Windows 10 version that supports it.
 Windows Edu is typically free for educational institutions.
-The Hyper-V must be enabled from your Bios, and you need to change your settings if it is not enabled.
+The Hyper-V must be enabled from your BIOS, and you need to change your settings if it is not enabled.

 More information about WSL is provided at